-The good news is that in 2020, you don’t have to sacrifice your health to have beautiful nails.
+These days, you don’t have to sacrifice your health to have beautiful nails.

-I always like to use “cleaner” health and beauty products, so I’ve done a ton of research into the best options for keeping nails looking fabulous whilst also keeping chemical exposure to a minimum and I’m ready to share my knowledge.
+I always like to use “clean” health and beauty products, so I’ve done a ton of research into the best options for keeping nails looking fabulous whilst also keeping chemical exposure to a minimum and I’m ready to share my knowledge.

 What chemicals in nail polish should you avoid and why?